 Staff at the Centre for Applied Archaeology have a long research history in studying community archaeology in Britain and abroad, and have run several award-winning projects such as the Tameside Archaeological Survey and Dig Manchester.
-Research on this topic within the Centre has focused upon data gathering, the impact on health and wellbeing, and current practice.
-The Centre has a large archive covering 20 years of community work and a significance regular network giving access to community volunteers and local archaeology societies.
+Research on this topic within the Centre has focused upon data gathering, the impact on health and wellbeing, and current practice, furthermore, the Centre has a large archive covering 20 years of community work and a significance regular network giving access to community volunteers and local archaeology societies.
 We would welcome proposals looking at these themes, but in particular the following topics:

 - Public responses to community heritage engagement

 - The impact of community archaeology on social cohesion and inclusion

 - The role of community archaeology in promoting the archaeology of the recent past

 Community archaeology comprises of managing and conducting evaluations, excavations, building surveys and all other types of archaeological projects with volunteers of all ages and backgrounds, assisting local heritage and archaeological groups in funding applications as well as assisting with the Greater Manchester Archaeology Advisory Service (GMAAS) in supporting and running the Greater Manchester Federation of Archaeological Societies.

 We have a number of community archaeology projects engaging the local and wider community in their heritage and an established project undertaking research on landscape in the Trent Valley spanning multiple years.
 Follow our work with the University of Salford archaeology blog.